BrbDanDev/T.E.E.M.O/README.md

 ## This is T.E.E.M.O. short for Terribly.
 Engineered.
 Experimental.
 Misery.
 Operator

- Just made this to play around with riot's [https://developer.riotgames.com/docs/lol#game-client-api_live-client-data-api](live client api)
+ Just made this to play around with riot's live client [https://developer.riotgames.com/docs/lol#game-client-api_live-client-data-api](api)

  This "app" sucks, probably overengineered to hell and back aswell